Knowing if you or your child have strep is essential so you can receive the proper treatment.

 How to prevent it from spreading

-Keep your child out of school or daycare until the fever is gone and they have taken antibiotics for at least 24 hours.
-The same for you and your workplace.
+Please keep your child out of school or daycare until the fever is gone and they have taken antibiotics for at least 24 hours—the same for you and your workplace.

-- Do not share cups, plates, forks, or other personal items with someone who is sick.
+- Do not share cups, plates, forks, or other personal items with someone sick.